Viktor Scholz: Life

 Scholz took over as organist on sick leave at the Basilica of St. Vitus, Mönchengladbach at the end of 1957 and was subsequently employed there as cantor from 1 January 1958.
 He held the post for more than four decades, retiring in 2000.
 In addition, he worked as a lecturer for artistic organ playing and improvisation at the St. Gregorius House in Aachen.
 From 1974, he was Orgelsachverständiger of the Roman Catholic Diocese of Aachen.
 An extensive concert activity took him through Europe and Japan.
 In 1985/86, he was appointed church music director by diocesan bishop Klaus Hemmerle.

 Scholz was married and lived with his wife in Mönchengladbach.
 The couple has three grown-up children, two of whom are also involved in music: Veit Scholz is solo bassoonist with the Düsseldorfer Symphoniker.
 Scholz was an organ builder in Mönchengladbach.

 Work

-Scholz distinguished himself by his unmistakable, almost preachy style of interpretation, which he enthusiastically passed on to his students and collaborators.
-Scholz made a special name for himself with his interpretations of The Way of the Cross and Symphony Passion by Marcel Dupré and the great organ works by Max Reger.
+Scholz distinguished himself by his style of interpretation, which he passed on to his students and collaborators.
+Scholz made a name for himself with his interpretations of The Way of the Cross and Symphony Passion by Marcel Dupré and the organ works by Max Reger.